w3c/webappsec/specs/subresourceintegrity/spec.markdown

 server, but also pin the _content_, ensuring that an exact representation of a resource, and _only_ that representation, loads and executes.

-This document specifies such a validation scheme, extending two HTML elements with an `integrity` attribute that contains a cryptographic hash of the representation of the resource the author expects to load.
+This document specifies such a validation scheme, extending two HTML elements and the `fetch()` API with an `integrity` attribute that contains a cryptographic hash of the representation of the resource the author expects to load.
 For instance, an author may wish to load some framework from a shared server rather than hosting it on their own origin.
 Specifying that the _expected_ SHA-256 hash of `https://example.com/example-framework.js`